CartoDB/carto-selfhosted-helm/customizations/README.md

     ```yaml
     internalPostgresql:
-      # With that config, we disable the internal Postgres provided by the package
+      # With this config, we disable the internal Postgres provided by the package
       enabled: false
     externalPostgresql:
       host: <Postgres IP/Hostname>